Why file online?

 - There is a wizard to help you complete your tax return correctly for mortgages.
 The deduction for mortgage payments is probably the most complicated part of filing a tax return

-- You can save interim versions and continue on another day, or from another computer.
+- You can save interim versions and continue another day, or from another computer.

-- An online return cannot go missing in the mail and is also processed more quickly and you receive your tax bill sooner.
+- An online return cannot go missing in the mail and it is also processed more quickly, and you receive your tax bill sooner.

 Are there any disadvantages?